raford/FLITRAP/README.md

 ### Downloading all of the files
 In order to run FLITrap without downloading a standalone version of FLITrap, you will need to download the "master-flitrap" zip.
 This can be accomplished by following the steps below.

-1. Download the `flitrap-master.zip` as seen below.
+* Download the `flitrap-master.zip` as seen below (by clicking the button in the red box).
 ![](http://i.imgur.com/gyrclLg.png)

-2. After the file has completed downloading, move the `.zip` to the desired location and uncompress it (for this example we have placed it on our `Desktop`).
+* After the file has completed downloading, move the `.zip` to the desired location and uncompress it (for this example we have placed it on our `Desktop`).
 You should see something similar to the following.
 ![](http://i.imgur.com/RhGR02H.png)

-3. Open your machine's terminal and navigate to the location that you placed the uncompressed `.zip` file.
+* Open your machine's terminal and navigate to the location that you placed the uncompressed `.zip` file.

 ![](http://i.imgur.com/Dabhj7M.png)

-4. Type the following into your terminal and press enter/return to start FLITrap.
+* Type the following into your terminal and press enter/return to start FLITrap.
 You should see something similar to the following.

 ![](http://i.imgur.com/iDhFAcx.png)

+* Congratulations!
+You can now use FLITrap to find information about different BDSC stock numbers.

+#### WAIT!!!
+I am using Python 3.X.X NOT Python 2.7.X!!!

 ## Screenshots of FLITrap in action